Using Signature

 If you use one of the supplied SDKs, there is no reason to use the code in the following section as the signature can be generated by calling the generate_signature function.
 The generated signature has to be passed as a string in your request.

-To communicate with our system we require a signature on each request to ensure that both parties are who they say they are.
+To communicate with our system we require a unique signature on each request to ensure that both parties are who they say they are.
+This signature should be generated at the time of the job submission.
 To calculate your signature, you will need your partner ID

 and API Key for Signature